 Where Can I Get Vaccinated In the US?

-While it’s still unlikely to get a Coronavirus vaccine in a doctors’ office in the US, you can expect to find doses at clinics, local pharmacies, health centers, health departments, and even at some large grocery stores and retailers.
+You can expect to find doses at clinics, local pharmacies, health centers, health departments, and even at some large grocery stores and retailers.
 A large number of local US public health departments have online portals where one can pre-register to get a vaccine.

 Is It Legal To Fly To The US to get a Vaccine?